Tahmeer-Pasha/AI-Training/readme.md

 # AI Learning Journey – From Theory to Production

 ## 🚀 Overview
-This repository documents a comprehensive learning journey through modern AI and NLP techniques, culminating in a production-ready **Resume Shortlisting System**.
+This repository documents a comprehensive learning journey through modern AI and NLP techniques, culminating in a production-ready **Resume Shortlisting System with RAG**.
 The project demonstrates the evolution from basic LLM experiments to building practical AI solutions for real-world problems.

 **Learning Progression:**
 - Understanding LLM behavior and prompt engineering